The 18th Annual Real Heroes Awards is a celebration honoring local heroes for courage, compassion and leadership!

 Law Enforcement: A professional law enforcement officer whose lifesaving action went beyond the scope of his or her job to help another in critical need.

 Military: A member of the armed forces (active, reserve, retired, commissioned or noncommissioned) whose lifesaving action during active-duty status went beyond the scope of his/her job to help another in critical need or improve the welfare of the military community.

 Youth Good Samaritan: A youth (age 17 and under) who has gone to the aid of those in need and/or has helped to improve the welfare of their community.

 Please submit your nomination by filling out the online nomination form below

 All nominees must work or reside in San Diego County or Imperial County.
 The heroic act may have occurred elsewhere.

 The heroic act must be either an ongoing commitment to the community for more than one year or have occurred on or after January 1, 2019.

-All nominees must be able to attend the Heroes Breakfast and be willing to participate in video interviews and photographs for media and promotional reasons (exceptions can be made if necessary).
+All nominees must be able to attend the Heroes Awards and be willing to participate in video interviews and photographs for media and promotional reasons (exceptions can be made if necessary).